MicrosoftDocs/memdocs/memdocs/intune/fundamentals/what-is-intune.md

 - Intune **automates policy deployment** for apps, security, device configuration, compliance, conditional access, and more.
 When the policies are ready, you can deploy these policies to your user groups and device groups.
 To receive these policies, the devices only need internet access.

-- End users can **use the self-service features** in the Company Portal app to reset a PIN/password, install apps, join groups, and more.
+- Employees and students can **use the self-service features** in the Company Portal app to reset a PIN/password, install apps, join groups, and more.
 You can customize the Company Portal app to help reduce support calls.

   For more information, go to [Configure the Intune Company Portal apps, Company Portal website, and Intune app](../apps/company-portal-app.md).